-Over 235 letters of objection have been received from residents (although many residents submitted more than one representation).
+Over 235 letters of objection were received from residents (although many residents submitted more than one representation).
+Since the first drafting of this report a further 50 (approx.) letters have been submitted, mostly from people who have already objected.
 The reasons for objection include the following: